The64thGamer/cheeseepedia/content/tw8eg7cnoh4rm1tr/content.md

 ## Design

-The pony used the 1984 Baby Pony mold from the Play & Care Sets line.{{< cite 1 >}} The body used the standard Dark Pink color, and the hair with a blue color.
-The eyes were painted green, and the *rump design* (later colloquially referred to as a *Cutie Mark*){{< cite 2 >}}{{< cite 3 >}} was white line art of a standard Chuck E. Cheese artwork with white text below it reading 'Chuck E. Cheese'- taken from the *Pizza Time Theatre* logo.
+The pony used the 1984 Baby Pony mold from the Play & Care Sets line.[1]
+The body used the standard Dark Pink color, and the hair with a blue color.
+The eyes were painted green, and the *rump design* (later colloquially referred to as a *Cutie Mark*)[2][3] was white line art of a standard Chuck E. Cheese artwork with white text below it reading 'Chuck E. Cheese'- taken from the *Pizza Time Theatre* logo.
 The pony came in a plastic *My Little Pony* branded bag with no other accessories.
-This is similar to the Mail Order Ponies that were available which came in unlabeled plastic bags, causing later confusion that the CEC pony was also mail order.{{< cite 4 >}}
+This is similar to the Mail Order Ponies that were available which came in unlabeled plastic bags, causing later confusion that the CEC pony was also mail order.[4]

 ### Degradation